South Florida brothers plead guilty to New York terror plot

 His older brother, a cab driver, was accused by prosecutors with supporting the plot, paying bills, providing a computer and a cellphone.

-During recorded phone calls, Raees Alam Qazi asked about the size of crowds at Times Square, Wall Street and at some New York theatres, the FBI said.
+During recorded phone calls, Raees Alam Qazi asked about the size of crowds at Times Square, Wall Street and at some New York theaters, the FBI said.

 In a search of a house where Raees Alam Qazi was living, authorities say they recovered a laptop computer that showed he had researched ingredients to make a shoe bomb.